 In February 2022, after years of Edmonds’ ignoring citations and guidance from and lying to the USDA, the agency submitted a formal complaint against him for more than 65 alleged violations of the AWA.
 He also failed his first relicensing inspection in November 2021 and reportedly had animals confiscated by the state in 2019.
 His license has been canceled, but until the agency permanently revokes it, this shady exhibitor will remain on PETA’s “most-wanted” animal abusers list.

 In 2019, Edmonds acquired a baby tiger named Lily when she was less than 2 weeks old and forced her to participate in public encounters just a few weeks later, including one in which a woman dropped her on her head.
 When Lily grew too large for public encounters, Edmonds acquired another cub, Tony, and then a third, Daisy, who was only 1 day old when she was shipped to the roadside zoo.
 As the tigers grew bigger, he acquired cougar cubs to use for encounters so that he could continue to make a quick buck from their misery.

-Tiger cubs need their mothers’ milk, warmth, and companionship, which is vital to their development.
+Big-cat cubs need their mothers’ milk, warmth, and companionship, which are vital to their development.
 Edmonds’ belief that animals are toys for his amusement and profit is a manifestation of speciesism—the belief that humans are inherently superior to other animals based solely on species membership.

 Please call Walnut Prairie Wildside at 618-562-5177 and politely ask Edmonds to send the animals to reputable facilities.
 Then, mail a letter to: